yaser-alazm/mern-ecommerce-app/README.md

 ## Start with admin dashboard

 - ##### Create protected route to get all users (only for admins requests through adminsOnlyAuthorized middleware).
+- ##### Create users list screen and add it to the admin dropdown menu in the navbar.